 Oggs vegan mince pies

-These vegan mince pies may look very humble, but they are quite easily the most luxury vegan mince pies.
+These vegan mince pies may look very humble, but they are quite easily the most luxurious vegan mince pies.
 Plus they are made by a fully vegan company, Oggs, who create delicious vegan cakes.

 There is a lovely spicy flavour to the mince, exactly what I want from a mince pie.
 Plus the pastry fully encases the filling and has a nice thickness to it.
 Kudos, Oggs!